dcaoyuan/spray-websocket/README.md

 import spray.can.server.UHttp
 import spray.can.websocket

-trait WebSocketConnection extends Actor with ActorLogging {
+trait WebSocketServerConnection extends Actor with ActorLogging {
   /**
    * The HttpServerConnection actor, which holds the pipelines */